kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 ## Exploring the Jaeger UI

-We can see the trace events have been sent by the PolicyServer instance to Jaeger, as there is a new service `kubewarden-policy-server` listed in the UI:
+You can see the trace events have are sent by the PolicyServer instance to Jaeger, as there is a new service `kubewarden-policy-server` listed in the UI:

 ![Jaeger dashboard](/img/jaeger-ui-home.png "The dashboard of Jaeger")

-The Jaeger collector is properly receiving the traces generated by our PolicyServer.
+The Jaeger collector is receiving the traces generated by your PolicyServer.

 To access the Jaeger UI, you can create an ingress or use `kubectl -n jaeger port-forward service/my-open-telemetry-query 16686`